Ankit-Pankaj/StyleTransfer/README.md

 ### StyleTransfer

 #### What it does
 Ever wondered how a photo would be look like if it was painted by some famous artist.
-Well the state of the art deep pearning algorithms has made it possible to achieve these tasks.
+Well the state of the art deep learning algorithms has made it possible to achieve these tasks.
 This deep learning software does the same.

 #### How it works